atlaspak/FundaSorterApi/README.md

 My first thinking was to collect all the data sort it then store it in a DB.
 That's why I've started this implementation.
 After I've found that Redis provides
 **SortedHash**, this class became obsolete.

+## Testability
+- Current implementation supports end-to-end to testing.
+- Full coverage is not possible due to obsolete and unfinished methods
+- Full coverage with unit test can be possible if connections is converted to interfaces This will support mocking the external connections.

 ## Improvements to make
 - ***The most important and unfinished improvement is to consume the FundaAPI once and then use the cached data.
 Only then does this choice of data storage make sense***.
 - All of the clients/connectors should collect connection strings from the configuration